Universal intrinsic higher-rank spin Hall effect

 {\emph{Effect of Zeeman fields}}.
-Generally, for a spin-1 system discussed above, the Zeeman fields contain both spin-vector and spin-tensor terms as $\frac{\delta _{V}\hbar }{2} F_{z}+\frac{\delta _{T}\hbar }{2}F_{z}^{2}$.
-Both fields lift the triply-degenerate point at $\bm{p}=0$ and spoil the universality of the spin Hall conductivity.
-We numerically compute the spin-Hall conductivities under a given Fermi energy, which are shown in Figs.~\ref{fig2}(b) and (c) for both $\delta _{V}$ and $\delta _{T}$.
+Generally, for a spin-1 system discussed above, the Zeeman fields contain both spin-vector and spin-tensor terms as{\ $\delta _{V}\hbar F_{z}+\delta _{T}\hbar F_{z}^{2}$}.
+Both fields lift the triply-degenerate point at $\bm{p}=0$ and spoil the universality of the spin Hall conductivity,{\ as shown in Fig. \ref{fig2}(b)-\ref{fig2}(e)}.
+We numerically compute the{\ rank-1 and rank-2} spin-Hall conductivities,{\ which are displayed as a function of $\delta _{V}$ and $\delta _{T}$ in Figs.~\ref{fig2}(d) and \ref{fig2}(e), respectively, for a given Fermi energy }.